Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Shape derivatives

 \end{lemma} \begin{proof} With the product rule and Lemma \ref{lem:shape_der_jacobian} there holds

 and further with \eqref{eq:shape_der_nv_surface}

 For the trace of the shape operator we compute

 where we used that $\partial^{\Surf}\bnu^\top\bnu=0$.
-The weak form \eqref{eq:shape_der_mean_weak} follows directly with integration by parts. \end{proof} We will also need the shape derivative of the distributional part of the curvature: \begin{lemma} There holds
+The weak form \eqref{eq:shape_der_mean_weak} follows directly with integration by parts. \end{proof} We will also need the shape derivative of the distributional part of the curvature. \begin{lemma} Let $T\in\T_h$ and $\hat{T}\in \T_h$ sharing a common edge $E$ on which $\Av{\bnu}$ denotes the averaged normal vector \eqref{eq:av_normal_vector}.
+There holds on $\partial T$ with its co-normal vector $\mubf$ on $E$

 \end{lemma} \begin{proof} See Appendix \ref{app:comp_shape_der}. \end{proof}

 We emphasize that the same result holds if we would neglect the projection $\bP_{\taubf^{t}}^{\perp}(\cdot)$ and solely consider the term $\sphericalangle(\mubf^{t},\Av{\nubf})$.
 However, for the second shape derivatives, which is important when considering a shape Newton algorithm, the results would differ.